aridoza/foundational-java/Concurrency/README.md

 *Up is down?
 Left is right?
 0 is 1?!*

 Whoa!
 Don't worry, there is actually a logical explanation for this behavior!
-You have to realize that thread1 is continually setting `someSharedVariable` to 0 and thread2, presumably operating at the same time is trying to set it to 1.
+You have to realize that thread1 is continually setting `someSharedVariable` to 0 and thread2, operating at the same time, is trying to set it to 1.
 At any given time we don't know who touched the shared variable last!
-So it's less of a logical contradiction so much as two siblings who are both fighting over who gets to play with a toy, but it's pretty clear even from this samll example that threading and concurrency can lead to some trippy behavior!
+So it's less of a logical contradiction so much as two siblings who are both fighting over who gets to play with a toy, but it's pretty clear even from this small example that threading and concurrency can lead to some trippy behavior!

 ## The Synchronized Keyword